7 Construction Codes Support Tighter Air Ducts, More Rigorous TestingJonathan at Aeroseal

 Why Construction Codes for Ductwork Matter

 At surface level, codes might look like just politics between various government authorities.
-However, codes help us build better buildings.
+However, codes help us build better buildings and homes.
 Whether you desire better energy efficiency, indoor air quality (IAQ), HVAC equipment performance, or compliance, codes can help.

 4 Benefits of Tighter Ducts in Buildings